 - Powered Armor: Vonduun crab armor works like this; since the armor is actually alive, it adds the strength of its own muscles to that of the wearer.
 Though Vong warriors can wear just the shell, the live crab is preferred for this reason.

 - Proud Scholar Race: Subverted with the Shapers.
 Although they're the Vong's scientists, they just keep and transmit pre-existing knowledge.
 Creating new knowledge is heresy of the highest order.

-- Proud Warrior Race: The Warrior Caste.
+- Proud Warrior Race: The Warrior Caste play this complete straight.

 - Religion of Evil: The Great Doctrine isn't a pretty religion.
 It's not as insidious as the Sith, but even more overtly brutal.
 The fact that "all life is suffering" is, more or less, its core tenet ought to tell you something.